ntnhut/LeetSolve/docs/source/Dynamic_Programming/05_DP_62_Unique_Paths_int.md

 ## Solution 1: Recursive

 At each point, the robot has two ways of moving: right or down.
 Let `P(m,n)` is the wanted result.
-Then you have a recursive relationship:
+Then you have a {index}`recursive` relationship:

 ```text
 P(m,n) = P(m-1, n) + P(m, n-1)